← Back to blog

 TL;DR A product page that converts is a sales argument, not a technical sheet.
 The visitor lands with one question: "Will this product solve my problem?".
 Everything on the page must answer that.
 The structure that works: result-oriented title, 3-4 line opening (problem then solution then proof), 4-6 benefit bullets (not features), visible social proof, FAQ that handles objections.
 The golden rule: talk about the customer, not the product.

 I'm not going to drop another "10 tips for your product page" template on you.
-Here's what actually changes when you look at pages converting at 3%+, compared to ones stuck at 0.5%.
+Here's what actually changes between a page that helps people decide and one that reads like a catalog.

 The role of the product page (and what follows)